 founder and director

 At nineteen years old, I created the first ever night flea market called the Backyard Flea in Ithaca, NY.
-The Backyard Flea is a vintage night market that takes place every Wednesday with over twenty vendors, food trucks, local DJ's and a bar.
+The Backyard Flea was a vintage night market that took place every Wednesday with over twenty vendors, food trucks, local DJ's and a outbar.
 This project was meant to bring the community together which is what exactly happened.
-I managed all parts of the brand by creating marketable content to reaching out to prospective businesses.
-My responsibilities include vendor negotiations, overseeing the event, website building, project management, social media, advertising, public relations, and marketing communications.
-With over two thousand instagram followers in just a few months, the Backyard Flea is continuing to grow.
+I managed all parts of the brand by leading strategy to securing vendor partnerships.
+My responsibilities included vendor negotiations, event opporations, website development, project management, digital marketing, advertising, public relations tactics, and job recruitment.
+With over two thousand instagram followers in just a few months, the Backyard Flea became one of the most talked about events in the ithaca area.

 building the brand